AiminLi-Hi/Age-Aware-Remote-MDP/README.md

 # Age-Aware-Remote-MDP
-This paper uses age of information as side information to facilitate goal-oriented remote decision making.
-This repository contains the code for our paper in IEEE Information Workshop 2024: [Sampling to Achieve the Goal: An Age-Aware Remote Markov Decision Process](https://arxiv.org/pdf/2405.02042v3).
+📄 This repository accompanies our paper at IEEE Information Theory Workshop (ITW) 2024: [Sampling to Achieve the Goal: An Age-Aware Remote Markov Decision Process](https://arxiv.org/pdf/2405.02042v3).

+In this work, we investigate the problem of goal-oriented decision-making under random communication delays, a key challenge in remote control and networked systems.
+While the Age of Information (AoI) has been widely used to optimize freshness, existing works mainly treat AoI as a metric to minimize, without rigorously exploring its causal role in downstream decision-making.
+Furthermore, few solutions exist that connect AoI with remote MDP planning, nor are there principled algorithms with theoretical guarantees.

+To bridge these gaps, we formulate the age-aware remote control problem as an MDP with age-dependent observations and propose a novel framework: the Age-Aware Remote MDP.
+Our key insight is to treat AoI not as a target metric, but as a structured, dynamic side-information that influences remote decision-making policy.

+We address a key question:
+>What is the value of information, when freshness fades—and only its power to shape remote decisions remains?

-## Algorithm 1: Bisec-MRVI
+## 🔬 Algorithm 1: Bisec-MRVI
 The Bisec-MRVI folder contains the code for Algorithm 1 in our paper.

 | Files              | Description                                                                         |